datakind/data-recipes-ai/README.md

 It may take a while!

+Note: By default, rerunning the ingestion will not download data if the file already exists locally.
+To override this, you can run with ...

+`python3 ingest.py --force_download`

 #### Running ingestion without running full environment

 If you want to *just* download data and not run the full environment, this is possible as follows: